-“Today, via Yelp (or TripAdvisor or Amazon, or any Web site teeming with 'user-generated content'), you are often troubled by the reverse problem: too much information.
+“In the days before the Internet, eating at an unknown restaurant meant relying on a clutch of quick and dirty heuristics.
+The presence of many truck drivers or cops at a lonely diner supposedly vouchsafed its quality (though it may simply have been the only option around).
+For 'ethnic' food, there was the classic benchmark: 'We were the only non-[insert ethnicity] people in there.'
+Or you could spend anxious minutes on the sidewalk, under the watchful gaze of the host, reading curling, yellowed reviews, wondering if what held in 1987 was still true today.
+In an information-poor environment, you sometimes simply went with your gut (and left clutching it).“Today, via Yelp (or TripAdvisor or Amazon, or any Web site teeming with 'user-generated content'), you are often troubled by the reverse problem: too much information.
 As I navigate a Yelp entry to simply determine whether a place is worth my money, I find myself battered between polar extremes of experience: One meal was 'to die for,' another 'pretty lame.'
 Drifting into narrow currents of individual proclivity (writing about a curry joint where I had recently lunched, one reviewer noted that 'the place had really good energy, very Spiritual [sic], which is very important to me'), I eventually capsize in a sea of confusion.
 I either quit the place altogether or, by the time I arrive, am weighed down by a certain exhaustion of expectation, as if I had already consumed the experience and was now simply going through the motions.”

 “What I find most striking is that, having begun the process of looking for reviews of the restaurant, I find myself reviewing the reviewers.
 The use of the word 'awesome' … is a red flag.”